 As with most small going-private transactions (e.g. the type that individual investors can most benefit from since large institutions tend to not have disproportionate advantages of scale, size, and power in these plays), BSHI was trading on very low volume.
 I was able to get an order filled on October 14th for 99 shares at $5.99.
-As I’ve written previously, I’m using my son’s small in these types of situations since the amounts involved are also small.
+As I’ve written previously, I’m using my son’s small Coverdell account to invest in these types of situations since the amounts involved are also small.
 Including my $8.95 trading fee, my total cost was $601.96.
 Around the end of January, the company issued its preliminary proxy announcing its intent to do a reverse/forward split at $7.65 a share, a definitive proxy at the beginning of March, and official approval of the vote in late April.
 On April 27th, I noticed that the shares were removed from my account and expect the cash to be deposited in my account within a few weeks’ time.
 Update: cash received on May 17, 2010

 A simple ROI calculation shows that I’ll have made $155.39 on this trade or a return of about 26% in about 7 months’ time.
 While not a huge amount, I’m still pleased given that the low risk of this transaction and that there are limited opportunities to invest my son’s small Coverdell account.